canjs/can-stache-element/docs/can-stache-element.md

 ### Defining an element's properties

-To manage the logic and state of an element, [can-define-object ObservableObject]-like property definitions can be added to explicitly configure how an element's properties are defined.
+To manage the logic and state of an element, [can-observable-object ObservableObject]-like property definitions can be added to explicitly configure how an element's properties are defined.

 To add property definitions, add a [can-stache-element/static.props static props] object to the class: